-- The selected unaudited pro forma consolidated financial data for 2010 and 2011 have been calculated using the full-year amortization based on the present customer relation values that arose in the connection with the Acquisition.
-In the pro forma calculations carried out, actual amortization of former customer relations value have been deducted from selling expenses in the respective year, and full-year amortization of the current customer relations value have been added to the selling expenses as if the Acquisition was consummated as of January 1, 2010.
-For a reconciliation of Selected Actual Income Statement to Selected Pro Forma Income Statement, see "Selected Consolidated Financial, Operating and Other Data". - EBITDA is defined as net profit/(loss) for the period before income taxes, net financial items, disposals, depreciation and amortization ("EBITDA").
-Depreciation and amortization is recorded under costs of sales and services (depreciation and amortization of fixed tangible and intangible assets related to production), selling expenses (depreciation and amortization of fixed tangible and intangible assets related to the sales function) and administrative expenses (depreciation and amortization of fixed tangible and intangible assets related to administrative functions).
-For a reconciliation of Operating Profit to EBITDA, see "Selected Consolidated Financial, Operating and Other Data". - Reported Underlying EBITDA is defined as EBITDA before non-recurring costs and operating currency gain/(loss) ("Reported Underlying EBITDA").
-For a reconciliation of EBITDA to Reported Underlying EBITDA, see "Selected Consolidated Financial, Operating and Other Data". - Adjusted EBITDA is defined as Reported Underlying EBITDA less expenses associated with retail subsidies, which consists of subsidies paid to retailers for the sale of set-top boxes ("STBs"), and sales commissions that can be associated with individual subscriber agreements ("Adjusted EBITDA").
-In June 2010, Com Hem began capitalizing sales commissions in accordance with IAS 38.
-See "Note 1-Accounting Policies-Intangible Assets-Acquisition Costs for Subscriptions" to the audited consolidated financial statements as of and for the year ended December 31, 2010, included elsewhere in this Annual Report.
-Due to the enhancement of Com Hem's support systems, the Group as of January 1, 2011, reported the portion of retail subsidies paid in cash that can be associated with individual subscriber agreements as intangible assets in accordance with IFRS.
+- The selected unaudited pro forma consolidated financial data for 2011 has been calculated using the full-year amortization based on the present customer relation values that arose in the connection with the Acquisition.
+In the pro forma calculations carried out, actual amortization of former customer relations value have been deducted from selling expenses in the year of 2011, and full-year amortization of the current customer relations value have been added to the selling expenses as if the Acquisition was consummated as of January 1, 2011.
+For a reconciliation of Selected Actual Income Statement to Selected Pro Forma Income Statement, see "Selected Consolidated Financial, Operating and Other Data". - Reported Underlying EBITDA is defined as net profit/(loss) for the period before income taxes, net financial items, disposals, depreciation and amortization, non-recurring costs and operating currency gain/(loss) ("Reported Underlying EBITDA").
+Depreciation and amortization is recorded under costs of sales and services (depreciation and amortization on fixed tangible and intangible assets related to production), selling expenses (depreciation and amortization on fixed tangible and intangible assets related to the sales function) and administrative expenses (depreciation and amortization on fixed tangible and intangible assets related to administrative functions).
+For a reconciliation of Net Profit/Loss for the Period to Reported Underlying EBITDA, see "Results of Operations and Financial Condition Reconciliation of Net Profit/ (Loss) for the Period to Adjusted EBITDA". - Reported Underlying EBITDA margin is calculated as Reported Underlying EBITDA as a percentage of revenue. - Adjusted EBITDA is defined as Reported Underlying EBITDA less expenses associated with retail subsidies, which consist of subsidies paid to retailers for the sale of set-top boxes ("STBs") that can be associated with individual subscriber agreements.
+Due to the enhancement of Com Hem's support systems, the Group has as from January 1, 2011, reported the portion of retail subsidies paid in cash that can be associated with individual subscriber agreements as fixed intangible assets in accordance with IFRS.
 Prior to this date, these expenses were accounted for as prepaid expenses and expensed over a period of 36 months.
-Expenses for retail subsidies in the twelve months ended December 31, 2011 and 2012, relates to retail subsidies paid in prior periods.
-For a reconciliation of Reported Underlying EBITDA to Adjusted EBITDA".
+Expenses for retail subsidies for the full year ended December 31, 2013, 2012 and 2011 respectively relate to retail subsidies paid in prior periods. - Adjusted EBITDA margin is calculated as Adjusted EBITDA as a percentage of revenue. - Operating Free Cash flows is calculated as Adjusted EBITDA less expensed retail subsidies, less non-recurring costs, plus operating currency loss/(gain) plus total adjustments for items not included in cash flows, less change in net working capital, less capital expenditure in fixed tangible and intangible assets not funded by leasing ("Operating Free Cash flows").
+For a reconciliation of Adjusted EBITDA to Operating Free Cash flows, see "Results of Operations and Financial Condition". - Operating free cash flows margin is calculated as operating free cash flows as a percentage of revenue.

-- EBITDA margin, Reported Underlying EBITDA margin and Adjusted EBITDA margin are calculated as EBITDA, Reported Underlying EBITDA and Adjusted EBITDA, respectively, as a percentage of revenue. - Pro Forma Adjusted Capital Expenditures is defined as Capital Expenditures plus uncapitalized cost of retail subsidies and sales commissions, see definition of Adjusted EBITDA above. - Pro Forma Adjusted Capital Expenditures ratio is calculated as Pro Forma Adjusted Capital Expenditures as a percentage of revenue. - Operating free cash flow is calculated as EBITDA plus total adjustments for items not included in cash flow, less change in net working capital, less capital expenditures in tangible and intangible assets not funded by leasing, plus sales of property, plant and equipment, less acquisition of subsidiaries and related payments ("Operating free cash flow").
-For a reconciliation of EBITDA to operating free cash flow, see "Selected Consolidated Financial, Operating and Other Data". - Operating free cash flow margin is calculated as operating free cash flow as a percentage of revenue. - Net working capital consists of inventories, trade receivables, prepaid expenses and accrued income, plus other receivables, less trade payables, other current liabilities, as well as accrued expenses and deferred income.
+- Net working capital consists of inventories, trade receivables, prepaid expenses and accrued income, plus other receivables, less trade payables, other current liabilities, as well as accrued expenses and deferred income.
 Financial items included in these line items in the balance sheet are excluded from the net working capital calculation. - Adjusted depreciation and amortization consists of actual depreciation and amortization on cost of sales and services, selling expenses and administrative expenses recorded in the income statement in each of the periods, less actual amortization of the former value on customer relations recognized in selling expenses in the respective period, plus pro forma full-year amortization on current customer relation values that arose in connection with the Acquisition.